ionic-team/ionic-site/content/docs/native/index.md

 ---

 <h1 id="Overview" class="banner">Ionic Native</h1>
-Ionic Native is a TypeScript wrapper for Cordova/PhoneGap plugins that make adding any native functionality you need to your [Ionic 2](http://ionicframework.com/) mobile app easy.
+Ionic Native is a TypeScript wrapper for Cordova/PhoneGap plugins that make adding any native functionality you need to your [Ionic](http://ionicframework.com/) mobile app easy.

 <h3 id="Promises_and_Observables">Promises and Observables</h3>
 Ionic Native wraps plugin callbacks in a Promise or an [Observable](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754), providing a common interface for all plugins and ensuring that native events trigger change detection in Angular 2.